RenRMT/ExcelStarch/README.md

 # ExcelStarch to fix your Excel charts

-Charts made in Excel could look great if the default settings weren't so bad.
-This configurable Excel add-in applies organisational chart style standards from a dedicated ribbon tab.
+Ever encountered a chart or graph in the wild that just looked...Excelly?
+Charts made in Excel don't *have* to look bad, the default settings are just not very good.
+This configurable Excel add-in applies better default settings or specific organisational chart style standards from a dedicated ribbon tab.
 Select a data range, click a chart type, and the add-in creates a fully formatted chart.

 This add-in was inspired by the [Urban Institute Data Visualisation Style Guide Excel Add-in](https://medium.com/urban-institute/introducing-the-urban-institute-data-visualization-style-guides-open-source-excel-add-in-14dfdfa50ebb), created by Jonathan Schwabish.